glenimp617/DesktopXR/README.md

 - Added web overlays, including support for SimHub.
 - Added DirectInput for steering wheels, HOTAS devices, and button boxes.
 - Added Discord chat to the HUD.
-Invite only.
+(Invite only).
 - Added removable and reorderable HUD tiles.
 - Improved the positioning system and made cycling through overlays easier.
 - Added benchmarking mode, allowing a key or button to start capturing FPS and frame times.